DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - This catastrophic event, corresponding to the mythic forging of “Adamu,” consolidated the foundational genetic stock for all subsequent human evolution.
 - The extreme selective pressure may have accelerated evolution in ways that shaped our species’ trajectory, including aspects of our unique brain development.

-## The Chromosome 2 Fusion: Molecular Evidence of Genetic Engineering
+## The Chromosome 2 Fusion: Molecular Evidence of Genetic Machineering

 **The Fusion Event:**